Jeanette Washington

 Jeanette Washington is an American funk and soul singer best known for her work as a vocalist with Parliament-Funkadelic and as an original member of the P-Funk spin-off group Parlet.
 Washington was one of the first women to become a prominent voice in George Clinton's expansive P-Funk collective during its peak in the late 1970s.

 Early life & career

 Washington was born and raised in Detroit, Michigan.
 Like many of the original P-Funk vocalists, she came up in Detroit's vibrant music scene, where gospel, soul, and funk intermingled.
-She performed the distinctive intro vocal on James Brown’s “There It Is (Pt.
-1)” (1972).

 Parliament-Funkadelic

 Washington joined George Clinton’s Parliament-Funkadelic collective in the mid-1970s, along with Debbie Wright, becoming one of the first women to perform regularly in the P-Funk recording sessions and tours.
 She contributed background vocals on Parliament albums including Mothership Connection (1975), Funkentelechy vs. the Placebo Syndrome (1977), and Motor Booty Affair (1978).

 She was a part of the landmark P-Funk Earth Tour, performing live as part of the P-Funk vocal section during the Mothership stage shows.